Keyboard shortcuts

 • #one-line?/#not-one-line?: The captures given by the fist argument must/must span a total of one line.

-(#set! "scope" "all"))
+(#set! "scope" "header"))